-In pre-and postoperative medical settings, critical care nurses (CCNs) offer direct, hands-on care for critically ill or injured patients It is their job to weigh up the risks and advantages of suggested medical procedures, provide life-saving treatment in emergency situations, and care for ill patients.
+Critical care doctors offer direct, hands-on care for critically ill or injured patients in pre-and postoperative medical settings.
+Their job is to weigh up the risks and advantages of suggested medical procedures, provide life-saving treatment in emergencies, and care for ill patients.

-Medical and nursing disciplines must be covered by CCNs in order to provide safe and effective treatment for patients who have suffered serious injuries or diseases.
-In certain cases, they specialize in a particular field, such as surgery or cardiology, or they focus on a specific sort of patient group In the healthcare system, CCNs have a variety of roles.
+CCNs must cover medical and nursing disciplines to provide safe and effective treatment for patients who have suffered serious injuries or diseases.
+In certain cases, they specialize in a particular field, such as surgery or cardiology, or focus on a specific patient group.
+In the healthcare system, CCNs have a variety of roles.

 ROLES AND RESPONSIBILITIES

-- In the case of severely ill or injured patients, nurses must perform all of the patient’s care since their health might swiftly deteriorate.
-Critically ill patients are in need of intensive care.
+- In the case of severely ill or injured patients, doctors must perform all of the patient’s care since their health might swiftly deteriorate.
+Critically ill patients need intensive care.

-- As a critical care nurse, you will be responsible for doing highly technical assessments, executing complicated patient care plans, and administering complex drug protocols.
+- As a critical care doctor, you will be responsible for doing highly technical assessments, executing complicated patient care plans, and administering complex drug protocols.

-- A critical care nurse’s duties include managing life support equipment, delivering supplementary oxygen, monitoring cardiac and renal status, catheter management, and dressing changes.
+- A critical care doctors duties include managing life support equipment, delivering supplementary oxygen, monitoring cardiac and renal status, catheter management, and dressing changes.

 Perks and Benefits: Salary Negotiable